How To Can Tomatoes Water Bath Method Water Bath Method

 - Canning Funnel

 - Put your canning jars in the dishwasher to be washed and sterilized.
-You will need about half a bushel of tomatoes, either fresh grown in the garden or purchased at a farmers market.
+You will need about half a bushel of ripe Roma tomatoes, either fresh grown in the garden or purchased at a farmers market.
 You will also need 8 to 10 canning jars and the same amount of lids and rims.
 Jim’s family only used Ball Canning Jars, so we have continued that tradition.
 Ball Canning Jars last a lifetime and we have hundreds of jars that were his parents that we still use.

 - Place a smaller pot of water on the stove to boil to sterilize your lids and rims.

 These processed canned tomatoes can be kept for several years unrefrigerated.
-Just make sure when you go to open the lid that the lid is depressed and sealed and hard to remove.
+Just make sure when you go to open the lid that the lid is depressed sealed and hard to remove.

 The canned fresh garden tomatoes are used for sauce throughout the fall and winter months.

-- Spaghetti sauce for pasta
+- Spaghetti sauce for pasta – for a thicker sauce add tomato paste.

 - Spaghetti and meatballs